jmcoded0/-AWS-Cloud-SOC-Lab-Detection-Attack-Simulation-Incident-Response/README.md

-# ☁️ AWS Cloud SOC Detection Engineering Lab
+# ☁️ AWS Cloud SOC Lab: Detection, Attack Simulation & Incident Response

 ## 📌 Overview
 This project is a hands-on simulation of a cloud security incident in AWS, built to practice infrastructure automation, attack simulation, and incident response.
 I automated the creation of an AWS environment, simulated malicious activity, detected threats with GuardDuty, and performed manual containment just like a SOC analyst.
 All work was done in a fully isolated AWS environment using Kali Linux.